futoin/specs/draft/ftn3_iface_definition.md

 there is a mismatch, Executor must response with JSON coded error.
 Then Invoker must automatically fallback to JSON coding for all further requests.

 The following rules must apply to auto-detection of message coding format.
-If starts from ASCII:
+If message starts from ASCII:

 1. `{` - use JSON
 2. `CBOR` - use CBOR